 Do you use chillies in your cooking?
 I cook with chillies a lot but I often come up against a problem, which is that the kids don’t like their food to be spicy at all and my husband is a complete spice fiend and gets through a bottle of Jamaican hot sauce a week!
+A spicy chilli temper is the solution.

 As I’m writing this post my three children are asleep upstairs in their beds, safe, dry and well fed.
 My youngest has a cough and a cold, but it’s nothing that a bit of Calpol won’t sort out if he wakes up in the night.